bit-burger/points/README.md

 with bloc and for using supabase in flutter and not a serious application.

 ### The points system
-After each day the points are redistributed, that means 10% of your points will be converted to points, that you have to give to someone else, '*gives*'.
+You can give points to only your friends and after each day the points are redistributed.
+That means 10% of your points will be converted to points that you have to give to someone else, '*gives*'.

-If you do not give all your gives to someone else, these gives will be destroyed and given to other people, the amount of gives will also be taken from your points.
+If you do not give all your gives to someone else, these gives will be destroyed and given to other people, the amount of gives will also be subtracted from your points.

-The lowest your points can sink to is 0, then you are also unable to get any more gives, until somebody else gives you points again.
+The lowest your points can sink to is 0, then you are also unable to get any more gives, until one of your friends else gives you points again.

 ### Other features
 - a friend system with friends, friend requests and blocking of users